-We recently ran our first large-scale usability study for the Hotel industry.
+We recently ran our first large-scale usability study for the hotel industry.

 2. Go through the booking process until you reach the final confirmation button.

-3. Find out what is the address of the hotel.
+3. Find the address of the hotel.

 Task 1: Search for pricing and availability